yatharthsameer/Cluemore/README.md

-# ClueMore - AI Interview Helper
+# ChatAura - AI Interview Helper

 A desktop application that helps you during coding interviews by providing AI-powered assistance.
 Built with Electron and Python Flask backend, featuring real-time screenshot analysis and chat capabilities.